-I'm a sucker for both spicy foods and cream cheese dips, so it's no surprise I've combined the two!
+I’m a big fan of both spicy foods and cream cheese dips, so it’s no surprise I’ve combined the two!

 This could really be a cheese ball as well if you didn’t want to bake it.
 But we all know jalapeno poppers are best when baked.

 And it couldn’t be simpler!
 Mix only 5 ingredients plus add a couple tablespoons of bread crumb for a topping and you have yourself a shareable appetizer.

 Or maybe Tuesday night dinner, no judgment here.

 And since we know there are some cilantro haters out there, you can use parsley instead!